-- Soil Solarization: A good summertime project is to a kill grass using the power of the soil.
+Soil Solarization: A good summertime project is to a kill grass using the power of the soil.
 The basic idea is to mow the area short and maybe even do a light tilling.
-Afterwards a clear, think plastic sheeting is placed on top of the area and the summer sun kills the insulated grass.
+Afterwards a black, thick plastic sheeting is placed on top of the area and the summer sun kills the insulated grass.
 Click here for more info.

 Step 3: Select Your Species

 Obtaining seeds and plants

 Select as many locally adapted prairie natives as your budget will allow.
 It is good to use a combination of both seeds and live plugs if possible.
 Seeds can be purchased through Native American Seed or Wild Seed Farms .
 If possible also join in a seed collecting trip to local prairie.
 Lan Shen (email@example.com) hosts many seed collecting trips and can connect you with an upcoming event.

 Live plants can be purchased at the Houston Audubon Society’s Edith L. Moore Nature Sanctuary, Joshua’s Native Plants, Morningstar Prairie Plants, and sometime Buchannan’s Natives Plants.

 Each fall the Native Plant Society of Texas – Houston Chapter also hosts a Wildscapes Workshop (September 22, 2018) were a variety of natives can be purchased.
 They also host a series of Native Landscaping classes each year.